Eseperio/yii2-splide/readme.md

 There are two widgets.
 The former, a simple Splide slide, while the latter is a combination of two Splide slider for creating a carousel with thumbnail navigation (See [thumbnail slider](https://splidejs.com/thumbnail-slider/))

-    Video and grid not yet supported in current version of the wapper.
+    Video and grid not yet supported in current version of the wrapper.
 ```PHP
 echo Splide::widget([
     'items' => [